 South Dakota requires you to publish a notice of your new DBA name in a local newspaper.
 This step will inform the public of your intention to operate under a fictitious name.

 The notice must typically include your DBA name, legal business name, business address, and owner’s name.
 You may need to provide proof of publication to South Dakota or the county agency responsible for DBA registrations.

 Step 6: Obtain Any Necessary Permits or Licenses

 Depending on your South Dakota business’s nature and location, you may need additional permits or licenses to operate under your DBA name.

 The permits and licenses required for your business will depend on your business’s nature, location, and local and state regulations.
 Here are some common types of permits and licenses that might be required when operating under a DBA:

 - Business License: A general business license may be required in South Dakota to operate your business legally.
 This license ensures your business meets local zoning, safety, and regulatory requirements.
 In South Dakota, the costs of obtaining a business license range from $50 – $300.

 - Sales Tax Permit: If your business sells taxable goods or services, you may need a Sales Tax Permit from South Dakota Department of Revenue.

 - Professional Licenses: Depending on your business type, you may need specific professional licenses or certifications.
 For example, if you are operating a restaurant, you may need a food handler’s permit; if you offer professional services such as accounting or legal services, you may need a professional license from South Dakota state board.
-DBA filing requires professional licenses if you operate a General Partnership or provide a service.
+DBA filing requires professional licenses if you operate under a General Partnership in South Dakota.